-This section is an overview of the E5 product's external design.
+This section is an overview of the E7 product's external design.

 Figure 1.2.
-Clavister E5 Connection Ports
+Clavister E7 Connection Ports

-The E5 features the following connection ports on the front panel:
+The E7 features the following connection ports on the front panel:

-• On the left there is a set of RJ45 Gigabit Ethernet interfaces which are numbered 1 to 5.
-All 5 interfaces are connected together by a common switch fabric and share the single logical cOS Core interface name GESW.
-This means that any security policy in the cOS Core rule sets that refers to the interface GESW can apply to traffic on any of the 5 physical interfaces.
+• On the left there is a set of RJ45 Gigabit Ethernet interfaces which are numbered 1 to 8.
+All 8 interfaces are connected together by a common switch fabric and share the single logical cOS Core interface name GESW.
+This means that any security policy in the cOS Core rule sets that refers to the interface GESW will apply to traffic on any of the 8 physical interfaces.

-The GESW interfaces allow the configuration of Port Based VLANs through cOS Core so that the 5 interfaces can be divided up into different VLANs.
+The GESW interfaces allow the configuration of Port Based VLANs through cOS Core so that the 8 interfaces can be divided up into different VLANs.
 This feature is described further in Appendix C, Port Based VLAN Setup.

-- Next, are 2 x RJ45 Gigabit Ethernet interfaces.
-These have the logical cOS Core names of G1 and G2.
+- Next, are 3 x RJ45 Gigabit Ethernet interfaces.
+These have the logical cOS Core names of G1, G2 and G3.
 The names are marked on each interface.
+These interfaces function independently of each other and are not connected by a switch fabric. - There are two versions of the E7 appliance.
+The first generation version (revision A) provides console connection through an RS-232 RJ45 connector port.
+The second generation version (revision B) uses a micro-USB port.
+All images in this manual show only the micro-USB port version.

-These interfaces function independently of each other and are not connected by a switch fabric and can be used for any purpose. - Last, is an RJ45 console port which is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
+The console port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
 Access can be password protected.

-All E5 Ethernet interfaces are capable of link speed auto-negotiation and can operate using 10Base-T, 100Base-Tx, or 1000Base-T.
+All E7 Ethernet interfaces are capable of link speed auto-negotiation and can operate using 10Base-T, 100Base-Tx, or 1000Base-T.

 Figure 1.3.
-The E5 Ethernet Interface Ports
+The E7 Ethernet Interface Ports

-All the E5 Ethernet interfaces support Automatic MDI-X and do not require a crossover cable for direct connection from another computer.
+All the E7 Ethernet interfaces support Automatic MDI-X and do not require a crossover cable for direct connection from another computer.

-The full connection capabilities of all E5 Ethernet interfaces are listed in Appendix A, E5 Specifications.
+The full connection capabilities of all E7 Ethernet interfaces are listed in Appendix A, E7 Specifications.